Reasoning to Edit: Hypothetical Instruction-Based Image Editing with Visual Reasoning: Experiments

 \subsection{Quantitative Results}

-\textbf{Performance Comparison on Reasoning Scenarios.} The experimental results on \D~are summarized in~\cref{tab:exp_own}, covering four distinct types of reasoning scenarios. \M~consistently outperforms all SOTA baselines across all metrics, demonstrating superior ability to infer hypothetical instructions and produce logically accurate edits aligned with world knowledge.
+\textbf{Performance Comparison on Reasoning Scenarios.} The experimental results on \D~are summarized in~\cref{tab:exp_own}, covering four distinct types of reasoning scenarios. \M~consistently outperforms all SOTA baselines across almost all metrics, demonstrating superior ability to infer hypothetical instructions and produce logically accurate edits aligned with world knowledge.
 While UltraEdit and PixWizard achieve competitive performance, their advantage mainly stems from exposure to massive datasets with diverse instructions rather than true reasoning capabilities.
-Notably, MLLM-enhanced methods such as MGIE and SmartEdit still underperform, indicating that simply integrating MLLMs or fine-tuning on reasoning datasets is insufficient without mechanisms for extracting fine-grained reasoning cues.
-These results further suggest that scaling data alone cannot bridge the reasoning gap without dedicated architectural modules and training objectives.
-Additionally, we select three representative methods for evaluation on ReasonEdit and EditWorld.
-As shown in~\cref{fig:compare_diff_dataset}, \M, trained solely on our \D, generalizes effectively to novel reasoning scenarios and achieves the best overall performance across datasets.
+Earlier MLLM-enhanced methods (MGIE and SmartEdit) still underperform, suggesting that simply integrating MLLMs or fine-tuning on reasoning datasets is insufficient for HI-IE. Latest works, such as MIGE and SmartFreeEdit, improve semantic consistency and achieve substantially better performance, they still lag behind our \M~due to the absence of fine-grained reasoning cues.
+Although unified foundation models (Bagel--GPT Image 1.5) that are trained on large-scale corpora and equipped with more parameters, they still do not achieve satisfactory performance.
+This indicates that scaling laws alone cannot bridge the reasoning gap without dedicated architectural modules and training objectives.
+Additionally, we select five representative methods for evaluation on ReasonEdit, EditWorld, and Complex-Edit.
+As shown in~\cref{fig:compare_diff_dataset}, \M, trained solely on our \D, generalizes effectively to novel reasoning scenarios and achieves the best overall performance across all datasets.
+We also report the identity preservation metric (IP)~\cite{yang2025complexedit}, on which our \M~achieves the highest score, indicating that it more effectively retains core elements from the source image while following the instruction.
+These demonstrate that our model trained on \D~is actually performing reasoning and not just learning a shortcut.

 \textbf{Generalization Comparison on Understanding Scenarios.} As shown in~\cref{tab:common_edit}, \M~achieves the best overall performance among all SOTA methods, demonstrating strong zero-shot generalization to new datasets.
 This result also highlights that, although trained solely on hypothetical instructions, \M~retains a robust understanding of clear, goal-directed editing commands.
-Furthermore, the competitive performance of Emu Edit, UltraEdit, and PixWizard suggests that scaling up with large and diverse datasets can further enhance model effectiveness on conventional instruction-based image editing tasks.
+Furthermore, the performance of those IIE-trained methods suggests that scaling with large and diverse datasets can further enhance effectiveness on conventional instruction-based image editing tasks.
+In contrast, unified models not specifically optimized for IIE generally achieve inferior performance.